Amsterdam/parkeerscans/README.md

 The kibana project has one customized view with loads out vector data of roads, neighborhood and parkingspots and allows us to create dynamic maps.

-In the `.jenkins` folder is the `import.sh` which triggers all the needed build steps.
+In the `deploy` folder is the `import.sh` which triggers all the needed build steps.

 Local development can be done using `docker-compose up database elasticsearch`.